 People are getting divorced later in life.
 Partially due to an increase in life expectancy, the divorce rate for people over 50 has almost doubled since the 1990’s.
 Whatever the reasons behind your divorce, the process can take an emotional toll and may cloud your ability to think through the various financial implications of separating assets.

-If we’re engaged early enough in the process, we can help ensure that your financial settlement is well thought out and not driven by emotion.
+If we’re involved early enough in the process, we can help ensure that your financial settlement is well thought out and not driven by emotion.
 Most importantly, we can help you work through your plan before you agree to a divorce settlement.

 There are many important considerations such as: